sebastienjust/containup-py/README.md

 ```

 > [!TIP]
-> Un further releases, secrets will be redacted in reports
+> Secrets, when declared with `secret()`, are reacted in reports, logs and exceptions.

 #### What is this useful for?